Empirical entropy, minimax regret and minimax risk: Main results

-The proof of Theorem~\ref{thm:main_c} is given in Section~\ref{sec:proofs:thms}.
-The first conclusion of this theorem is that the minimax risk $W_n(\F)$ achieves the same rate of convergence as the minimax regret $V_n(\F)$ for $p\in (0,2]$.
-For example, if $\F$ is a class of functions on $\R^d$ with bounded derivative of order $\beta$, the entropy bound required in the theorem holds with exponent $p=d/\beta$ \cite{kolmogorov1959}.
-In this case, Theorem~\ref{thm:main_c} yields that, for $\beta\ge d/2$, both $W_n(\F)$ and $V_n(\F)$ converge with the usual nonparametric rate $n^{-{2\beta}/(2\beta +d)}$ while for $\beta<d/2$ (corresponding to very irregular functions) the rate of the minimax regret deteriorates to $n^{-\beta/d}$.
-In Section~\ref{sec:lower} we will show that the bounds of Theorem~\ref{thm:main_c} for $p\le 2$ are tight in the sense that there exists a marginal distribution of $X$ and a class $\F$ of regression functions satisfying the above entropy assumptions such that the bounds (\ref{4}) and (\ref{5}) cannot be improved for $p\le 2$.
+The proof of Theorem~\ref{thmmainc} is given in Section~\ref{secproofsthms}.
+The first conclusion of this theorem is that the minimax risk $W_n(\F)$ has the same rate of convergence as the minimax regret $V_n(\F)$ for $p\in(0,2)$.
+For example, if $\F$ is a class of functions on $\R^d$ with bounded derivative of order $k$, the entropy bound required in the theorem holds with exponent $p=d/k$, as follows from \cite {kolmogorov1959}.
+In this case, Theorem~\ref{thmmainc} yields that, for $k\ge d/2$, both $W_n(\F)$ and $V_n(\F)$ converge with the usual nonparametric rate $n^{-{2k}/(2k +d)}$ while for $k<d/2$ (corresponding to very irregular functions) the rate of the minimax regret deteriorates to $n^{-k/d}$.
+In Section~\ref{seclower}, we will show that the bounds of Theorem~\ref{thmmainc} for $p< 2$ are tight in the sense that there exists a marginal distribution of $X$ and a class $\F$ of regression functions satisfying the above entropy assumptions such that the bounds (\ref{4}) and (\ref{5}) cannot be improved for $p< 2$.

-The second message of Theorem~\ref{thm:main_c} is that $W_n(\F)$ achieves faster rate than $V_n(\F)$ for $p>2$, i.e., for very massive classes $\F$.
+The second message of Theorem~\ref{thmmainc} is that $W_n(\F)$ has faster rate than $V_n(\F)$ for $p>2$, that is, for very massive classes $\F$.
 Note that here we compare only the upper bounds.
-However, in Section~\ref{sec:lower} we will provide a lower bound showing that the effect indeed occurs.
-Namely, we will exhibit a marginal distribution of $X$ and a class $\F$ of regression functions satisfying the above entropy assumptions such that $V_n(\F)$ is of the order $n^{-\frac1{p-1}}$, which is slower than the rate $n^{-\frac{2}{2+p}}$ for $W_n(\F)$.
+However, in Section~\ref{seclower} we will provide a lower bound showing that the effect indeed occurs.
+Namely, we will exhibit a marginal distribution of $X$ and a class $\F$ of regression functions satisfying the above entropy assumptions such that $V_n(\F)$ is of the order $n^{-1/(p-1)}$, which is slower than the rate $n^{-2/(2+p)}$ for $W_n(\F)$.